Complete Golf Store Business Logo

 Muscle Back vs Cavity back Irons

-The majority of super game improvement, game improvement, and player distance irons are cavity back ones, which are the most popular options created by golf equipment makers.
+The majority of super game improvement, game improvement, and player distance irons are cavity-back ones, which are the most popular options created by equipment makers.

 Rear cavity irons feature a cavity or void at the back of the club head.
-This is done to distribute weight more evenly around the club face (particularly at the edges) rather than simply in the middle, a practice known as perimeter weighting.
-As a result, golf club makers have considerably enhanced the forgiveness of modern golf clubs by enabling off-center hits to still launch pretty well while preventing excessive club twisting from strokes off the heel or toe.
+This is meant to distribute weight more evenly around the club face (particularly at the edges) rather than centering it in the middle, a practice known as perimeter weighting.
+As a result, club makers have considerably enhanced the forgiveness of modern clubs by enabling off-center hits to still launch pretty well while preventing excessive club twisting from strokes off the heel or toe.

 Lower handicappers appreciate muscle backs due to their superior feel, feedback, workability, and maximum distance (if hit centered).